-Eric McCormack’s Comedic Revolution | QSaltLake Magazine
+Eric McCormack’s comedic revolution | QSaltLake Magazine

 When the revival was announced, there were people who weren’t sure what to expect from a Will & Grace in 2017 because the community had made so much progress since the show’s first iteration.
 Were you guys hearing the noise, and if so, how were you responding to it behind the scenes?

-Except you were a groundbreaking sitcom, so there’s a lot of social and political weight attached to the show.
+Except you were a groundbreaking sitcom, so there’s a lot of social and political weight attached.

 Yeah, so: Will we live up to that in that way?
-It’s like your queer uncle that was marching back in ’78: Maybe he doesn’t have the loud voice, maybe he can’t march as fast now, but he is still just as important.
-And, in fact, those older gay voices – I loved that episode where Will educates (a character played by) Ben Platt (in season nine).
+It’s like your queer uncle that was marching back in ’78.
+Maybe he doesn’t have the loud voice, maybe he can’t march as fast now, but still, he is as important.
+And, in fact, those older gay voices — I loved that episode where Will educates (a character played by) Ben Platt (in season nine).
 It’s like, “You young gays can’t take any of this for granted.
-This was fought for and people were beat up and died to get here so that your father and your mother could throw you a wedding with your boyfriend.”
-This is the result of a revolution, and so were Will and Grace and Jack and Karen.
+This was fought for and people were beaten up and died to get here so that your father and your mother could throw you a wedding with your boyfriend.”
+This is the result of a revolution, and so were Will and Grace, and Jack and Karen.

 The show’s first revival season in 2017 tackled politics and other hot-button issues.
 What topic from this current season do you most appreciate the show working in?